Graz city trip

 Historical forge

 This traditional forge is something for lovers of old crafts.
-In the heyday of the forge, 60,000 scythes were produced and exported around the world.
+In the heyday of the forge, 60,000 scythes were produced and exported worldwide.

 Address: Rudolf-Klug-Gasse 2, 8121 Deutschfeistritz.